jamesaoverton/obo-tutorial/docs/using-and-reusing.md

 2. search for reference ontology terms
 3. decide how to import each term into my application ontology

-This [Google spreadsheet](https://docs.google.com/spreadsheets/d/16_CcUQc5bgAiJn2VALGp537uQzavInd5tyqzTbNvQLI/edit?usp=sharing) shows the list of terms from `data-before.csv`, the reference ontology terms I want to map them too, and the import technique I will use.
+This [Google spreadsheet](https://docs.google.com/spreadsheets/d/16_CcUQc5bgAiJn2VALGp537uQzavInd5tyqzTbNvQLI/edit?usp=sharing) shows the list of terms from [data-before.csv](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/data-before.csv), the reference ontology terms I want to map them too, and the import technique I will use.
 It also shows how you can use the OntoMaton plugin to make searching easier.

 ## Importing Terms